aerospike/act/README.md

 **max-lag-sec**
 How much the large-block operations (act_storage) or cache-thread operations (act_index) are allowed to lag behind their target rates before the ACT test fails.
+Also, how much the service threads that generate and queue requests are allowed to lag behind their target rates before the ACT test is stopped.
+Note that this doesn't necessarily mean the devices failed the test - it means the transaction rates specified are too high to achieve.
+(The actual rates generated may be lower than the devices are capable of handling.)
 The default max-lag-sec is 10.

 **scheduler-mode**
 Mode in /sys/block/<device>/queue/scheduler for all the devices in the test run.